1st August 2018

-Following a public footpath which passed through agricultural land we quickly found Common Mallow (Malva sylvestris), Mugwort (Artemisia vulgaris), Tansy (Tanacetum vulgare) and Hedgerow Cranesbill (Geranium pyrenaicum).
+Following a public footpath which passed through agricultural land we quickly found Common Mallow (Malva sylvestris), Mugwort (Artemisia vulgaris), Tansy (Tanacetum vulgare) and Hedgerow Crane's-bill (Geranium pyrenaicum).

 At the edge of a field of Rye was found Rye Brome (Bromus secalinus).
 Was it introduced with the sowing of the Rye?
-A species that was rare but now becoming more widespread.
+A species that was once rare but is now becoming more widespread.

 |Rye Brome (Bromus secalinus)|